hippogamesunity/SimpleVoiceActing/README.md

-# simplevoice
+# Simple voice acting with AI
-Simple voice acting with AI
+Simple voice acting with AI - our new asset for Unity available on Unity Asset Store.